 Policy and Ethical Guidelines

 ORCID.
-The Journal of Hearing Science supports the Open Researcher and Contributor ID initiative, and collects ORCID IDs from all authors, in order to ensure an ethical, transparent, and fair peer-review process.
+The Journal of Hearing Science supports the Open Researcher and Contributor ID initiative and collects ORCID IDs from all authors in order to ensure an ethical, transparent, and fair peer-review process.
 The ORCID ID of the corresponding author becomes part of the publication’s metadata.
+From January 2024, the publisher of the J Hear Sci Institute of Sensory Organs is a member of ORCID (See: ORCID Member Organizations).

 Learn more about CC BY-NC-ND 3.0 PL: https://creativecommons.org/licenses/by-nc-nd/3.0/pl/deed.en_GB